aa-ryan/manthan2021/paper/literature_survey.md

 		classification of crime dataset

+* Jyoti Agarwal, Renuka Nagpal and Rajni Sehgal, “Crime Analysis using K-Means Clustering”, International Journal of Computer Applications, Vol. 83, No. 4, pp. 1-4, 2013.
+	* Agarwal et al. [3] used the rapid miner tool for analyzing the crime rates and anticipation of crime rate using different data mining techniques.
+Their work done is for crime analysis using the K-Means Clustering algorithm.
+The main objective of their crime analysis work is to extract the crime patterns, predict the crime based on the spatial distribution of existing data and detection of crime.

+### Geo-location and spatial based methods

 * Rizwan Iqbal, Masrah Azrifah Azmi Murad, Aida Mustapha, Payam Hassany Shariat Panahy and Nasim Khanahmadliravi, “An Experimental Study of Classification